How to Build a Garden Shed for Summer

 2. Assemble your frame and attach your cladding

 Building the frame is straightforward – and is best done with a helper.
-Begin by identifying each piece of the frame, and potentially lay out the frame on the ground.
+Begin by identifying each piece of the frame, and lay out the frame on the ground.
 Build each wall of the frame according to the supplied dimensions, assembling with screws.
 Attach the cladding to the frame.

 With your helper, you will want to erect two sides of the frame at once.
 While your helper holds them in place, screw them together.
 Proceed to erect the rest of the walls, then the roof frame.